Back to Articles

 Despite the backlash, there is also a quieter current running through the discussion.
 Many users appear to accept that the transition is inevitable.
 The argument is not that paper-based NEET is perfect, but that it is no longer defensible at the scale and sensitivity this exam now carries.

 That is why the Reddit debate feels so divided.
 It is not a rejection of digital testing outright.
-It is a demand that the system prove it can execute the move without repeating old failures in a new format.
+It is a demand that the system prove it can execute the move to a NEET 2027 CBT without repeating old failures in a new format.

 The Bottom Line